andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 I also bought a Cytron IRIV IO.
 Inside is an RP2350A and a W5500, so it can be programmed as a remote Modbus/TCP IO extender.
 I borrowed the EtherCAT and EnOcean hardware from my supervisor.
 The EtherCAT network consisted of two couplers: an EK1100 and a BK1120, each with their own terminal cards.

 I needed the BK1120 to interface with the KL6581 and KL6583, both needed to interface with the PTM200 EnOcean transmitter.
 EnOcean devices are pretty wild.
 The PTM200 is completely batteryless, telegrams are transmitted wirelessly using the energy from the button press.
 Decent range through walls too.

+## Full report

+If you want to read the full 76-page report, [here you go.](report.pdf) You can skip the boring details straight to the appendices for more details.